The place and role of a safety plan

 d.
 SET BOUNDARIES

-A common characteristic of POIs is their failure to understand why their movements or activities in a church context should in any way be constrained.
+A common characteristic of POCs is their failure to understand why their movements or activities in a church context should in any way be constrained.
 They will often minimize their past and be overly optimistic about their future.
 It is important to work with them pastorally to encourage them to see the mutual benefit in keeping them away from contact or potential contact with children.
 Children will be safe.
 Parents and the congregation will have confidence that children are protected.
-The POI will be protected from any opportunity to offend and the possibility of false allegations.
+The POC will be protected from any opportunity to offend and the possibility of false allegations.

 - which services and activities he or she may and may not attend.
 In extreme cases of high risk, consideration should be given to complete exclusion from parish activities altogether,